Ebdabrarlaluh/Backgammon/README.md

 Console C++ Backgammon Game

 The goal was to create a colorful and playable backgammon game in C++.
 The game has a visual design, sound effects and music.
 Save&Load functions are provided with logs and can be viewed.
+Follows all rules of Backgammon.